 NOTE: Although "relevant" is a catch-all for any relationship not described by the other values, a producer might still wish to define its own more specific values.

-In particular, the values defined for logicalLocation.kind (§3.32.7) and threadFlowLocation.kinds (§Error!
-Reference source not found.) might prove useful.
+In particular, the values defined for logicalLocation.kind (§3.32.7) and threadFlowLocation.kinds (§3.37.8) might prove useful.

+description property

+A locationRelationship object MAY contain a property named description whose value is a message object (§3.11) that describes the relationship.

 suppression object